The best Loom alternatives make screen recording easy and straightforward for those who don’t want to (or can’t) use Loom.

 One of the best features of Clip is its free version is available for unlimited tasks and members.
 However, the videos cannot be recorded directly from a webcam and it also does not have video editing capabilities.

-Just like Clip by Clickup, Soapbox is also a Chrome extension.
+Just like Clip by Clickup, Soapbox is also a Chrome extension for video creation.
 But, unlike Clip, Soapbox does allow webcam recording.
 The reason it can be considered as a good alternative to Loom is due to the features that make it quite a catch.

 Uniquely enough, Soapbox allows team collaboration during video production.
 This feature alone makes it quite difficult for other tools to catch up with it.